Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Baylor Stats and Trends

-- Baylor is 2-1 against the spread and 3-0 overall in games when it records more than 13.3 points.
+- Baylor is 2-1 against the spread and 3-0 overall when the team records more than 13.3 points.

-- The Bears have three turnovers this season, equal to the number of takeaways for the Cyclones.
+- The Bears have three giveaways this season, while the Cyclones have three takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.